-Do not accept the insurance company’s initial offer if you’ve been injured in a rear end collision in Fayetteville.
+Do not accept the insurance company’s initial offer if you’ve been injured in a rear end collision.
 Talk with an experienced Fayetteville rear-end car crash lawyer immediately.
 If you don’t need a lawyer we will tell you.

 In one tragic rear-end accident, a family of four was killed instantly by a tanker truck that failed to stop.
 Attorney Gene Riddle and the Riddle & Brantley team filed multiple lawsuits and settled prior to trial, recovering $9.48 million in total compensation for the surviving relatives (see disclaimer below).
 Nothing can make up for the loss of loved ones, but we were pleased to have helped the plaintiffs get justice in this case.

 “Riddle & Brantley handled my case very professionally, with respect from beginning to end.”